ARESTIN® - Dental Ambitions - Upper East Side, NY

 What is ARESTIN® (minocycline HCl) 1 mg Microspheres?

 ARESTIN® is an effective antibiotic treatment that comes in powder form.
-This powder is placed inside infected periodontal pockets just after the dental professional finishes the scaling and root planing (SRP) procedure.
+This powder is placed inside infected periodontal pockets just after the dental professional finishes the scaling and root planning (SRP) procedure.

 How does ARESTIN® work?